shreya-13-04/Water-Quality-Predictor/README.md

 - Custom feedback

 ---
 ## ✨ Future Enhancements

-📌 Future Enhancements
+📌 **Planned Features**

--🔍 SHAP / LIME-based explainability
+- 🔍 **SHAP / LIME-based explainability**
+  Add interpretable ML insights to explain why water is predicted as potable or not.

--🌐 Real-time water quality API integration
+- 🌐 **Real-time water quality API integration**
+  Integrate with APIs to fetch real-time water quality data from various regions.

--📦 Dockerize for production deployment
+- 📦 **Dockerize for production deployment**
+  Package the entire app into a Docker container for easy deployment and scalability.

 ---